 Emulating his family’s work ethic and driven by his own determination, Clay graduated with honors from Loyola University Chicago School of Law — and did it while working full-time to support his family.
 He was drawn to Overland Park by the top-notch schools, safe neighborhoods, affordable homes, and good job prospects.
 He was part of Kansas City's largest law firm for 18 years before opening his own law practice in Overland Park.
 The most rewarding part of his legal career has been the time that he’s dedicated to pro bono work representing families adopting foster children.

 All of Clay and Sherri’s kids graduated from or are currently in Blue Valley schools, and they’ve all gone on to attend state and local colleges.
 Like so many in our community, Clay recognizes the importance of maintaining top-tier public education in Overland Park.
 It is the life blood of our community, the key to a strong workforce, and a major factor in attracting new investment in our city.
 Clay is a passionate education advocate and has a background of involvement in our schools, founding the Blue Valley West Father's Club, volunteering at events, and lending his expertise as a consultant to administration.

 Overland Park residents want a leader who can relate to their own struggles and knows what’s important for our success.
 You can count on Clay.

 Trusted Community Leadership

-Clay has built relationships throughout the community by coaching kids sports, leading his colleagues as bar-association president, serving on advisory boards and commissions, and even stepping into roles where few would want to serve, like homes-association president.
+Clay has built relationships throughout the community by coaching kids sports, leading his colleagues as bar-association president, serving on local advisory boards and commissions, and even stepping into roles where few would want to serve, like homes-association president.